eyalf-nvidia/libxlio/.ci/README.md

 ## Update Jenkins

-If proj_jjb.yaml was changed pipline configuration should be updated
+If proj_jjb.yaml was changed pipeline configuration should be updated

 ```
    cd .ci